 4. Adjust your procedure as follows depending on whether you are using Jobo, BTZS type tubes, or print drums on a motor base.

-the rate of rotation there are other options that will also reduce the amount of general stain.
-The degree of oxidation that can take place in an alkaline Pyro developer is controlled by the amount
+slow down the rate of rotation there are other options that will also reduce the amount of general stain.
+The degree of oxidation that can take place in an alkaline Pyro developer is controlled by

 BTZS type tubes — Develop by allowing the tubes to randomly bob about in a water bath, spinning each gently every few seconds.
 Do not agitate too vigorously.